Swiss Broadcasting Corporation: History

 In 1978, the radio channels started stereo transmissions.
 In 1983, the Federal Council relaxed the Swiss media legislation to permit local private and commercial radio channels.
 SRG SSR countered this threat by launching its third set of channels, aimed at a younger audience.
 In 1991, SRG SSR underwent a wide-ranging restructuring.
 The enterprise organised itself as a private industry association, structured as a holding company under Swiss company law.
 The name, SRG SSR idée suisse, was introduced in 1999.
 In 1992, Radio Rumantsch was separated from the German-language radio broadcaster that had housed the Romansh broadcasting activities since 1938, and in 1995, the Romansh TV activities were moved over as well and the Romansh company renamed itself Radio e Televisiun Rumantscha.

 In 1997, SRG SSR started digital broadcasts via the Hot Bird (13 degrees East) satellite.
 It is encrypted from satellite due to copyright restrictions.
 SRG SSR Sat Access information channel stopped broadcasting in 2005.
 Since 2016, all channels have been broadcasting via satellite only in HD quality.
 All radio and SRF info TV channels are free-to-air via satellite.

 On 3 June 2019, SRG SSR terminated digital terrestrial (DVB-T) broadcasts of all of its television channels due to the extremely low usage of digital terrestrial signals on television sets in Switzerland, which was part of a series of cost-saving measures partly brought about as a result of the 2018 "No Billag" popular initiative.
 The corporation estimated that 1.9% of the public used the DVB-T broadcasts, nearly all of which was for viewing on secondary devices.
 Television broadcasts remain available through cable, IPTV and DTH satellite.
 SRG SSR recommended DVB-T viewers switch to satellite.

-SRG SSR planned to shut down its FM transmission infrastructure on 31 December 2024.
+SRG SSR shut down its FM transmission infrastructure on 31 December 2024.
 The corporation concluded that maintaining FM broadcasts along with DAB+ and Internet streaming was no longer cost-effective, as due to widespread adoption of DAB+ the share of the public relying exclusively on FM was under ten percent and decreasing.
-This will be followed by a general switch-off of FM broadcasting by 31 December 2026.
+This was to be followed by a general switch-off of FM broadcasting by 31 December 2026.
+In December 2025, however, the Swiss parliament decided to indefinitely postpone the full switch-off.
+SRG SSR will thus restart its FM transmissions, though a concrete timeframe for doing so has not been named.